moduloproject/ubby/README.md

 # ubby

-A post installation tool for Ubuntu made from scratch
+Ubby lets you install multimedia codecs and additional software that Ubuntu doesn't want to ship.

-Licensed under The GPL 2.0 license
+Licensed under The GPL 2.0 license.